 What Injuries Can Happen As the Result of a Fire or an Explosion?

 Many different kinds of injuries can be tied to a fire or an explosion accident in Manhattan.
-Workers trapped in places with limited oxygen can suffer smoke inhalation injury or serious burns.
+Workers trapped in places with limited oxygen can suffer smoke inhalation injuries or serious burns.
 They can also be injured by falling debris or the force of the explosion itself.

 Burns and chemical injuries related to explosions can cause devastating injuries.
 In some cases, these injuries can lead to permanent disability and long-term health issues.
 Blindness, loss of hearing, and major skin damage are common injuries of a fire or explosion that can alter the course of your life entirely.